San Juan Island By Car

 Continuing along the west side of the island and you will find Pelindaba Lavender Farm.
 When the lavender is in bloom you can smell it from a mile away.
 They have art in the fields and a store with all their products.

 Before you head back to town, consider heading to the South end of the island via False Bay Road.
 Here you will find American Camp, consisting of acres of prairie grass, full of wild foxes and bald eagles.
-A bit beyond American Camp, at the South tip of the Island, is the Cattle Point lighthouse with amazing 180 degree water views.
+A bit beyond American Camp, at the South tip of the Island, is the historic Cattle Point lighthouse with amazing 180 degree water views.